Ntropish/react-ptri/packages/core/README.md

-# react-ptri
+# @ptri/react

 ### Deterministic, content-addressed state management for React with live fingerprints

-react-ptri is a thin React layer over a content-addressed, immutable key–value index (ptri) backed by an OPFS chunk store (vunt).
+@ptri/react is a thin React layer over a content-addressed, immutable key–value index (ptri) backed by an OPFS chunk store (vunt).
 Every mutation yields a new root hash (commit) and every read (point or range) can be summarized by a deterministic fingerprint that only changes when the underlying bytes change within the specified bounds.
 The provider maintains an in-app linear history of roots for undo/redo, and hooks subscribe to read fingerprints to avoid unnecessary re-renders.

 ## Quick start